 You can come trounce me now.
 Call me closed-minded.
 Call me insensitive to pie lovers everywhere, especially that special group who would lay down on the train tracks for a top-notch slice of Key lime.
 I confess: I deserve all those attacks.

 But before you decide you hate me too much, let me tell you that I’ve seen the light.
-I’ve come around in 20141013_190846the biggest way.
+I’ve come around in the biggest way.
 Some months ago, I got yet another in a long line of requests for Key lime pie, and I decided it was ridiculous to keep resisting.
 So I started experimenting with recipes, and of course I have to taste all the versions I bake before finalizing a recipe.
 Those tastes completely turned me around.

 So creamy!
 So heavy and smooth on the tongue!
 So limey, in the best possible way!
 And the enchanting addition of lime zest, adding a little bitterness to the very sweet and citrusy custard!
 Completely lovely!